ryann/notacult.github.io/index.md

 Please note [anything that is said on telegram should be considered public record](https://news.ycombinator.com/item?id=16631739).
 Maybe one day we'll switch venues.
 Download either the app for iOS, android, or use the [web interface
 ](http://web.telegram.org/).

+## Sidebets

+*"What gets measured gets managed."* - Someone, probably a manager.

+We suggest getting started by participating in a [SIDE BET.](http://notacult.space/sidebets)

 ## Code of Conduct
 - No dick picks.
 - Turn off notifications for the group chat.
 Mandatory.